-What is USCIS Case Tracker?
-How to Track My Case?
+What is USCIS Case Status Tracker?
+How to Track My US Immigration Case?

-If you are one of a number of immigration applicants, you can't skip this process: checking your case status on the USCIS website.
-The process may take months or even years depending on the type of visas you applied for.
+If you are going through a US immigration application process with the USCIS, you can't skip this process: checking your case status on the USCIS case status website.
+Your application process may take months or even years depending on the type of visa you applied for.
 In this article, we will explain what USCIS provides you online in terms of your case status.

 I. What is USCIS Case Tracker?

-It is exactly as it sounds.
-You can track your case online with USCIS case tracker.
-Once you have completed your immigration application, petition, or request, the receipt number will be assigned to you.
+You can track your case online with the USCIS case tracker.
+Once you have completed your immigration application, petition, or request, a receipt number will be assigned to you.
 You can enter the number on the tracker in order to check, for example, whether your application has been received, your application is being actively reviewed, or it has been approved.
-Recognizing that a large number of applicants get lost during the entire process, USCIS case tracker gives you a clue of how far your application has gone.
+Recognizing that a large number of applicants get lost during the entire process, USCIS case tracker gives you a clue on how far your application has progressed.
 The online system will show the last action taken on your case and will let you know the next steps, if applicable.
 USCIS also provides reminders to keep your address current and how to submit inquiries.

 II.
-What Does USCIS Case Tracker Shows You
+What the USCIS Case Tracker Shows You

 Let's say you married a U.S citizen, and you applied for a marriage-based Green Card.
 Filling in form I-130 Petition for Alien Relative is the first step to do with your spouse.
 After your submission, you will be notified that your I-130 has been received by USCIS.
 With a receipt number, you can see those messages as below:

 - Your I-130 has been received: It means you are safe waiting.
 There is nothing you can do to expedite your case, unless there are some extraordinary circumstances present.